abderrahmanyouabd/Gmail-AI-Reply-Assistant/README.md

-Here's the updated version of your README description with a section for the demo video and a note on where to place it:

----

 # AI Gmail Reply Assistant

 The **AI Gmail Reply Assistant** is a sophisticated tool that enhances the Gmail experience by automating email responses.
-It features a backend API powered by **Spring Boot** and integrates with the **Groq Cloud API** for AI-powered responses, while offering the flexibility to customize the solution to use local large language models (LLMs) like **Ollama Starter** or **Anthropic**, based on user preferences.
+It features a backend API powered by **Spring Boot** and integrates with the **Groq Cloud API** for AI-powered responses, while offering the flexibility to customize the solution to use local large language models (LLMs) like **Ollama Starter**, based on user preferences.
 The solution also includes a user-friendly **Chrome extension**.

 ### How It Works:
 1. **Chrome Extension**: